pohlm01/master-thesis/2_preliminaries.typ

 // Knowing about the existence of a certificate might be less obvious, but is undoubtedly an essential building block to revocation.
 // The following section explains why this is not self-evident and how to ensure it anyway.

-=== ACME
+=== ACME <sec:acme>
 As mentioned earlier, present certificate lifetimes are often 90 days, but not longer than 398 days.
 Short certificate lifetimes require automation to not overload humans with constant certificate renewals.
-Additionally, automation facilitates widespread adoption of @https as it lowers the (human) effort -- and consequently costs -- associated.
+Additionally, automation facilitates widespread adoption of @https by lowering the (human) effort -- and consequently costs -- associated.
 Therefore, Let's Encrypt initiated the development of the #gls("acme", long: true) in 2015 and started issuing certificates in that highly automated way in the same year~@first_acme.
 The @acme protocol finally became an #gls("ietf", long: false) standard in 2019~@rfc_acme.

 Please note that the fully automated @acme mechanism allows for #emph([Domain Validation]) (DV) certificates only.
-This means that the @ca verifies that the requestor has effective control over the domain, as opposed to #emph([Organization Validation]) and #emph([Extended Validation]) which require human interaction to verify the authenticity of the requesting organization.
+This means that the @ca verifies that the requestor has effective control over the domain, as opposed to #emph([Organization Validation]) and #emph([Extended Validation]), which require human interaction to verify the authenticity of the requesting organization.
-@mtc requires a high degree of automation, so that DV certificates are the only practical certificate type for @mtc.
+@mtc requires a high degree of automation so DV certificates are the only practical certificate type for @mtc.
 However, this is only a limited drawback for the applicable scope of @mtc as 93~% of all valid certificates are DV certificates as of 2024-09-21~@merkle_town.

-There exist three standardized methods to verify a user requesting a certificate has effective control over the domain; the `HTTP-01`, `DNS-01`, and `TLS-ALPN` challenges.
+Three standardized @acme methods exist to verify that a user requesting a certificate has effective control over the domain: the `HTTP-01`, `DNS-01`, and `TLS-ALPN` challenges.
-Each of them generally works by placing a specific challenge value provided by the @ca into a place that only an owner of a domain can do.
+Each generally works by placing a specific challenge value provided by the @ca in a place that only the domain owner can do.
 As the names suggest, this is either a web page at a specific path, a TXT #gls("dns", long: false) entry, or a specific ALPN protocol in the @tls stack, respectively.
 // Each of them has different advantages and disadvantages,